Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation

 \section{Conclusions}

-The available data on the ubiquity of pigments covering the region from the UV-C to the infrared, many exuded by the organisms that produce them into the environment, make it increasingly difficult to assign to them a protective or antenna role within the Darwinian paradigm of the optimization of photosynthesis in benefit of the organism.
-We believe that sense can only be made of this by shifting the paradigm from one of ``photoprotection'' of the organism to the thermodynamic optimization of photon dissipation.
+The available data on the ubiquity of pigments covering the region from the UVC to the infrared, many exuded by the organisms that produce them into the environment, make it increasingly difficult to assign to them a protective or antenna role within the Darwinian paradigm of the optimization of photosynthesis in benefit of the organism.
+We believe that sense can only be made of this by shifting the paradigm from one of ``photoprotection'' of the organism to the thermodynamically relevant paradigm of optimization of photon dissipation.

-A number of contemporary pigment lines, most notably scytonemins and the mycosporine-like amino acids, appear to harbor relics of ancient biosynthetic production routes based on the most ancient of the amino acids, the aromatics.
-The aromatic amino acids have known affinities to their RNA anticodons (Majerfeld and Yarus, 2005; Yarus et al., 2009) and were perhaps the first antenna pigments for photon dissipation in the UV-C at the beginnings of life (Michaelian, 2011).

-These pigment lines absorb and dissipate rapidly in the UV-C as well as the UV-B, UV-A and the visible.
-Some of these pigments are exuded into the environment which excludes the possibility of assigning them a role in photoprotection.
-Their strong absorption and dissipation in regions out of the photosynthetically active radiation (PAR) has been perplexing to perspectives within the Darwinian paradigm since these pigments appear to have little utility to the organisms themselves.
-In fact, they absorb exactly where the photosynthetic pigments do not (and where water does not) and appear to have complete coverage of the Archean to present day Earth surface solar spectra.
+A number of contemporary pigment lines, most notably scytonemins and the mycosporine-like amino acids, appear to harbor relics of ancient biosynthetic production routes based on sugar and aromatic amino acid metabolism.
+These pigment lines absorb and dissipate efficiently in the UVC as well as the UVB, UVA and the visible.
+Many of these pigments are exuded into the environment which excludes the possibility of assigning them a role in photoprotection.
+Their strong absorption and dissipation in regions out of the photosynthetically active radiation (PAR) has been perplexing to perspectives within the Darwinian paradigm since the absorption by these pigments in these regions appears to have little utility to the organisms themselves.
+In fact, they absorb exactly where the photosynthetic pigments do not (and where water does not) and cover completely the Archean to present day Earth surface solar spectra.